Home » Guides » Everything There Is To Know About Poker Chips

 In the mid-1980s, ceramic poker chips gained popularity.
 Their advantage lies in the ability to print full-surface graphics and text on them, unlike clay chips that primarily feature inlays.

-Whether you’re playing Texas Hold’em or five-card draw, poker chips are the heart of the game.
-Here are the most common types of poker chips you’ll encounter:
+Whether you’re playing poker like a pro or content with a home game of Five Card Draw, poker chips are the heart of the game.
+Here are the most common types of poker chips you’ll encounter.

 Casino Chips